Impact of the COVID-19 pandemic on religion: Unitarian Universalism

 The national office of the Unitarian Universalist Association of Congregations is strongly recommending that congregations plan for ongoing virtual gathering and operations through May 2021.
 This will apply to worship, events, committee meetings, staff meetings, one-on-one visits, rites of passage, and more.
 While smaller gatherings may be able to resume sooner if conditions improve, planning for virtual operations that could continue for a full year is advisable.

 Druze

 Ziyarat al-Nabi Shu'ayb is a Druze festival called Ziyara celebrated between 25 and 28 April which is officially recognized in Israel as a public holiday.
 Mowafaq Tarif, the current spiritual leader of the Druze community in Israel, announced that the traditional festivities of the Ziyarat al-Nabi Shu'ayb were canceled for the first time in the history of the Druze community due to the COVID-19 pandemic.

 Legal issues

 Muslims wearing face masks gather for the Eid al Adha prayer in Indonesia.

 While many religious organizations suspended in-person services, activities and events, some gatherings happened despite advice or regulations to not meet in large groups.
 Some governments exempted religious organizations from the requirements on the number of people allowed to be present at in-person gatherings during the COVID-19 pandemic.

+During the COVID-19 pandemic, limitations on religious activities is not only the problem of China and United States.
+Based on Pew Research Center research, many countries implemented restrictions on religious gatherings.
+Some countries even enforce public health regulation through arrests, detentions or other coercive.
+Some groups cooperated with the government in implementing epidemic prevention measures.
+Others criticize these regulations violate religious freesom or unfairly targeted them.
+These phenomenons show that the debate on religious law were not only about the religion itself but were also related to the tensions between public health policy, state authority and religious freedom.

+Research shows that the conflicts between governments and religious groups are mainly caused by the tension between religious freedom and public health measures.
+Governments usually restrict large-scale religious gatherings on the grounds of "public health".
+However some groups believe these restrictions limit their religious freedom, and are unfair.
+In addition, the conflicts are also related to the level of trust in the government.
+When religious groups have low trust in government policies, they are more likely to produce question or resist, which can increased social tensions.